 There are institutions and there are institutions; then there is British Vogue, so when Genesis Publications came to us with the brief to create a promotional film for their latest work Vogue: The Voice of a Century, we were flattered and delighted to be involved in something so momentous.

-Featuring contributions from Editor-in-Chief, Alexandra Shulman, designer Bay Garnett, Biba founder Barbara Hulanicki and the iconic model, Penelope Tree, our task was not only to ensure rich content from the contributors, but also to ensure the rich contents of the book itself were on display.
+Featuring contributions from Editor-in-Chief, Alexandra Shulman, stylist Bay Garnett, Biba founder Barbara Hulanicki and the iconic model, Penelope Tree, our task was not only to ensure rich content from the contributors, but also to ensure the rich contents of the book itself were on display.

-From the long form master work we were able to provide the client with cut downs and re-versions to work across all social media channel, each one helping to showcase a different aspect of the book – from the artefact itself, to the unique content within.
+From the long form master work we were able to provide the client with cut downs and re-versions to work across all social media channels, each one helping to showcase a different aspect of the book – from the artefact itself, to the unique content within.

 Directed by Liz Robinson & Kevin Hylands.
 Shot by Dave Symmons & Hari Chandegra on the Arri Amira, sound by Hal Smith.
 Online & Grade by Mark Heasman